google/pepper.js/README.rst

 pixels (the resolution of your screen, divided by a constant factor for high DPI displays).
 Most DOM elements work in terms of CSS pixels, however, which are affected by zooming in or out on a page and other forms of full-page scaling.
-If effect, NaCl sees the rectangle it occupies on the screen grow and shrink when the page is scaled.
+In effect, NaCl sees the rectangle it occupies on the screen grow and shrink when the page is scaled.
 NaCl can transform from device independent pixels to CSS pixels by using the scaling factor returned from ``GetCSSScale``.  pepper.js always works in terms of CSS pixels because JavaScript does not appear to expose